 - Request an official college transcript if applicable for any college previously attended.

-- Schedule to take the COMPASS test if ACT was not previously taken.
+- Schedule to take the entrance testing.

 - Schedule an appointment with the Medical Assisting Program Director.
 Academic Requirements